 Targeting diversity friendly employers

-Look out for signs that the employer has good policies and clear statements about equality, e.g. by researching what they say on their website and in any recruitment materials.
+Look out for signs that the employer has good policies and clear statements about equality.
+You could, for example, research what they say on their website and in any recruitment materials.
 If in doubt, contact the HR department to ask.

-Organisations like the charity Stonewall and the Employers Network for Equality & Inclusion (ENEI) have various awards schemes which offer external recognition of how LGB&T-friendly a workplace is.
-Stonwall's Starting Out guide showcases the Top 100 LGBT-inclusive employers.
-All of the organisations listed in the guide are members of the charity's Diversity Champions programme, i.e. they choose to work with Stonewall on ensuring that their LGBT+ employees are treated equally.It has detailed profiles of different employers as well as sector overviews and first-hand insight from LGBT workplace role models.
+Organisations like the charity Stonewall and the Employers Network for Equality & Inclusion (ENEI) have various awards schemes which offer external recognition of how LGBT+-friendly a workplace is.
+Stonewall's Proud Employers website showcases LGBT+-inclusive employers.
+Their founding partner organisations are all members of Stonewall's Diversity Champions programme.
+This means that they choose to work with Stonewall on making sure that their LGBT+ employees are treated equally.
+Proud Employers includes a comprehensive jobs board, as well as information and advice for both job seekers and employers on the rights of LGBT+ workers.

 Disclosing your sexuality during selection and recruitment

 Having said the above, it is important to be true to yourself, but this doesn't necessarily mean that the right thing to do is to come out.
 It is possible to be 'authentically' not out in certain situations, and it's always up to you how much of yourself you are comfortable sharing.
 But it's important to consider that not disclosing your sexuality may carry certain risks.
-Some research has shown that trying to keep work and private life absolutely separate can take a physical and emotional toll – because eventually it gets exhausting pretending to be what you're not.
+Some research has shown that trying to keep your work and private life completely separate can take a physical and emotional toll – because eventually, it gets exhausting pretending to be what you're not.